Strong Bones: 5 Foods to Strengthen Your Bones

 If you don’t have the time or energy to make your own broth, there are many commercial bone broths available.
 Premade bone broth comes in both liquid and powdered forms.
 My favorite brand of liquid premade bone broth is Kettle & Fire (here) which I have found to be the very best on the market.

-The reasons why I love Kettle and Fire is that they only use 100% organic and grass-fed animal bones for their broths.
-This is especially important as these animals are not exposed to pesticides and herbicides and do not bio accumulate a high toxin load.
+The reason why I love Kettle and Fire is that they only use 100% organic and grass-fed animal bones for their broths.
+This is especially important as these animals are not exposed to pesticides and herbicides and do not bio-accumulate a high toxin load.

 5. Sea Vegetables